viamage/php-wemo/README.md

 # php-wemo
-PHP library to control Wemo devices
+PHP library to control Wemo devices (Work in progress)